Institut Curie Foundation Commemorates Centenary of Innovation in the Fight Against Cancer

 3.8.21

-Institut Curie Foundation Commemorates Centenary of Innovation in the Fight Against Cancer
+Institut Curie Foundation Commemorates Centenary of Innovation in Fight Against Cancer

-France's largest cancer research center recognizes a 100 year milestone of Marie Curie's first trip to the US and the founding of the Foundation.
+France's largest cancer research center recognizes the 100-year anniversary of Marie Curie's first trip to the United States and the creation of the foundation.

 Learn More About Institut Curie